 Korea has not ratified any conventions in this respect.

 Under Korean law, there are two distinct types of arrest.
-One is to enforce claims for final satisfaction (based upon an enforceable judgment, a mortgage or a maritime lien), and the other is by way of prejudgment attachment for the purpose of obtaining security for either domestic or foreign judgment or arbitral award to be rendered in the future.
-The distinction is stringent and thus it is crucial to determine at the outset which process is to be followed; for example, an arrest by way of prejudgment attachment where the claim attracts a maritime lien could be revoked.
+One is to enforce claims for final satisfaction (based on an enforceable judgment, a mortgage or a maritime lien) and the other is by way of prejudgment attachment for the purpose of obtaining security for either a domestic or foreign judgment or an arbitral award to be rendered in the future.
+The distinction is stringent and, thus, it is crucial to determine at the outset which process is to be followed; for example, an arrest by way of prejudgment attachment where the claim attracts a maritime lien could be revoked.

 In any case, the arrest is available only if the target vessel is legally owned by the person who is liable for the claims.
 The only exception would be an arrest based on a maritime lien, when the target vessel may be arrested irrespective of the owner's identity once the maritime lien is imposed on the target vessel.
 Thus, it is very difficult to arrest a sister vessel or an associated vessel in Korea.

-The court having jurisdiction over the location of the vessel shall be able to render the arrest order.
-The application for the arrest is made ex parte, and an application for a maintenance and preservation order for physical custody of the target vessel usually follows the application for the arrest.
-Once an arrest order is rendered, the court officer will serve the order on board the vessel by which the enforcement of the arrest will be completed.
+The court that has jurisdiction over the location of the vessel shall be able to render the arrest order.
+The application for the arrest is made ex parte, and an application for a maintenance and preservation order for physical custody of the target vessel usually follows the application for the arrest of a foreign vessel.
+Once an arrest order is rendered, the court officer will serve the order on board the vessel, by which the enforcement of the arrest will be completed.

-In the case of a prejudgment attachment arrest, the applicant is generally required to provide counter-security to the court in an amount equivalent to 10 per cent of the claim amount either in cash or by a guarantee insurance policy at the court's discretion.
-On the contrary, regarding an arrest for enforcement of claims, counter-security is not required but expenses for a court sale are required to be paid to the court, as upon the court's arrest order the court sale automatically commences.
-For maintenance and preservation for the custody of the vessel, it is usual practice for the applicant to pay the fees for the first month as the application is made.
+In the case of a prejudgment arrest, the applicant is generally required to provide counter security to the court in an amount equivalent to 10 per cent of the claim amount either in cash or by a guarantee insurance policy at the court's discretion.
+Conversely, regarding an arrest for enforcement of claims, counter security is not required but expenses for a court sale are required to be paid to the court, as the court sale automatically commences following the court's arrest order.
+For maintenance and preservation for the custody of a vessel, it is usual practice for the applicant to pay the fees for the first month when the application is made.

 If the claimant's claim turns out to have been groundless, the claimant would be liable for the wrongful arrest in tort.
-The claimant would then need to prove that it was not negligent to deny such liability, and may have to compensate the shipowner for the loss of trading during the arrest period and, if the ship was released on security, the interest accrued on the amount of the security.
+To deny liability, the claimant would need to prove that it was not negligent and may have to compensate the shipowner both for the loss of trading during the arrest period and, if the ship was released on security, the interest accrued on the amount of the security.

 ii Court orders for sale of a vessel